AmericanRedCross/simplegadm/README.md

 #**Simple GADM**

-This is the step-by-step method American Red Cross (ARC) GIS used to build a topologically-correct simplified administrative boundary stack (based on GADM v.
-2).
-Using basic simplification tools didn’t work (PostGIS’s ST_Simplify, ST_SimplifyPreserveTopology, QGIS’s Simplify geometries) due to topological errors in the original data.
+This is the step-by-step method American Red Cross (ARC) GIS used to build a topologically-correct simplified administrative boundary stack based on GADM v.
+2. Using basic simplification tools didn’t work (PostGIS’s ST_Simplify, ST_SimplifyPreserveTopology, QGIS’s Simplify geometries) due to topological errors in the original data.

 [IMAGE]

-To prepare the data the topology is corrected, encoding converted, simplified while preserving topology, and then dissolved into separate layers.
-The software is open-source, stable, scalable.
+To prepare the data the topology was corrected, encoding converted, simplified while preserving topology, and then dissolved into separate layers.
+The software is open-source, stable, and scalable.

 All methods were implemented with Mac OS X and Ubuntu 14.04 Trusty Tahr.
 The software used: